πŸ™οΈYear-round Β· March – May, Oct – Nov

 Stay in Shibuya near the famous scramble crossing, Hachiko statue & Harajuku.
 Hotels in Tokyo's trendiest district.

-Find Hotels in Shibuya, Tokyo
+Find & Compare Hotels in Shibuya, Tokyo

 Compare prices and book the best accommodation for your year-round trip.